BhautikVekariya/NetflixGpt/README.md

 -BugFix: Sign Up user displayName and profile picture update -BugFix : if the user is not logged in Redirect / browse to Loign Page and vice-versa.
 -Unsubscribed to the onAuthStateCahnged callback.
--Add hardcoded value to the constants file
+-Add hardcoded value to the constants file.
+-Register TMDB API & create an app & get access token -Get data from TMDB now playing movies List API

 # Features
 -Login & Sign up